HexagonCore/get-ngrok-tunnel-info/README.md

 ## FAQ
 * ### Error: wrong tunnel name specified or no tunnel is running Check if ngrok is really running on your computer.
 	If yes, check if you have correctly specified [tunnel name](https://ngrok.com/docs#tunnel-definitions).
 You need to specify it only, if you are using [config file](https://ngrok.com/docs#config-default-location) to specify tunnel preset.
-If you've checked everything, but it's still not working, contact [me on Discord](https://discord.gg/agREa6Dh3r) or [open issue](https://github.com/MP3Martin/get-ngrok-tunnel-info/issues/new/choose).
+If you've checked everything, but it's still not working, contact [us on Discord](https://discord.gg/agREa6Dh3r) or [open issue](https://github.com/TechnoLabDevelopment/get-ngrok-tunnel-info/issues/new/choose).
 ### ‎

 Do you like this?
 Hit that ⭐!
-Use the star button as way to show me, that it works
+Use the star button as way to show us, that it works
 Fork and pull requests are welcome of course